RLinf-VLA: A Unified and Efficient Framework for Reinforcement Learning of Vision-Language-Action Models: Experiment Setup

-\paragraph{Tasks.} We evaluate our framework on both ManiSkill and LIBERO setups.
+We evaluate our framework on all tasks in ManiSkill, LIBERO and RoboTwin.

-For ManiSkill, we select the ``PutCarrotOnPlateInScene-v2'' task for a quick test.
-It is adapted from ``PutCarrotOnPlateInScene-v1'' in ManiSkill~\citep{taomaniskill3}, with modifications to the reset function.\footnote{In the original reset implementation, additional simulation steps were applied to ensure that all objects remained static.
+For \textbf{ManiSkill}, we select the ``PutCarrotOnPlateInScene-v2'' task for a quick test.
+It is adapted from ``PutCarrotOnPlateInScene-v1'' in ManiSkill, with modifications to the reset function.
+In the original reset implementation, additional simulation steps were applied to ensure that all objects remained static.
 However, this significantly increased the reset time compared to the step function and was incompatible with partial reset.
 In practice, we observed that these extra steps had a negligible impact on object states in the ``PutCarrotOnPlateInScene'' task, since the initial position of the carrot was already carefully calibrated.
-We therefore delete the additional simulation steps in the reset function.} We use 256 parallel environments, each running for 80 steps.
+We therefore delete the additional simulation steps in the reset function.
+The evaluation is conducted on 8, 16, and 32 NVIDIA H100 (80GB) GPUs, and we use 256 parallel environments, each running for 80 steps.

-For LIBERO, we adopt the LIBERO-10 task set for a quick test.
-The number of parallel environments is set to 64, 128, and 256 for 8-, 16-, and 32-GPU setups, respectively, with the corresponding number of environment steps set to 4096, 2048, and 1024.
-Since vectorized environments in LIBERO rely on multi-processing, the number of physical CPU cores per node becomes the upper bound for efficient rollout.
-Therefore, we scale the number of parallel environments in proportion to the number of nodes, and consequently to the total number of GPUs.
+For \textbf{LIBERO}, we adopt the LIBERO-Long task set for a quick test, which is the longest task set in LIBERO.
+The number of parallel environments is set to 64, 128, and 256 for 8-, 16-, and 32-GPU setups, respectively, with the corresponding number of environment steps set to 4096, 2048, and 1024.\footnote{Since vectorized environments in LIBERO rely on multi-processing, the number of physical CPU cores per node becomes the upper bound for efficient rollout.
+Therefore, we scale the number of parallel environments in proportion to the number of nodes, and consequently to the total number of GPUs.}

+For \textbf{RoboTwin}, we select the \texttt{place\_empty\_cup} task for a quick test, which requires the robot to use an arm to place the empty cup on the coaster.
+The number of parallel environments is set to 64, 128, and 256 for 8-, 16-, and 32-GPU setups, respectively, with the corresponding number of environment steps set to 800, 400, and 200.
+We have the same GPU allocation setting as LIBERO-Long, due to the GPU resources being the upper bound for the rollout.